cbussick/cb-masterthesis/README.md

 npm run lint
 ```

+## Firebase Cloud Functions

+### Setup

+1. Navigate into the `cloud-functions/functions` folder.
+2. Run `firebase login` if you are not yet logged in.
+3. Run `npm run init`.
+This will create the `firestore.rules` file locally.

 ## Git Hooks

 This project uses [husky](https://github.com/typicode/husky) to run git hooks.
 Currently, there is only one hook that runs `npm run full-check` before every push to the repository.